 If the errors appear elsewhere, they are Java exception errors.
-They may appear in the status line (bottom) of the NetBackup Administration Console window.
-They also may appear in the log file that contains the stdout or the stderr messages that the Java APIs or the NetBackup Administration Console write.
+They can appear in the status line (bottom) of the NetBackup Administration Console window.
+They also can appear in the log file that contains the stdout or the stderr messages written by the Java APIs or the NetBackup Administration Console.
 Veritas does not document Java exception errors.